piciji/denise/readme.md

     * can be combined with Warp
 * add hungarian translation [thanks to Ferenc]
 * add Just in time polling for faster input recognition
+* Catalina and above prompts to allow keyboard monitoring if not already so

 ## 1.1.1
 * add Final Cartridge 3 support to EF³